Academic Rules and Regulations

 - Week 3 to week 9: Students must submit a faculty-approved Late Add form.
 Students will be assessed a late add fee for each course.

-- Week 10 through the end of the term: A Late Add Petition is submitted and must be approved by the Enrollment Review Committee.
+- Week 10 through the end of the term: Students must submit a Late Add Petition, which must be approved by the Enrollment Review Committee.
 Petitions are only approved for extenuating circumstances.
 If approved, a late add fee is assessed for each course added, along with tuition and fees if applicable.

 Summer sessions, January Interim and courses less than 14 weeks have shorter add deadlines.
 Please check the Registration Calendar for summer or January interim course deadlines.